 Introduction & Constitution

-In accordance with JCC Standing Order 5.5, the NHS Wales Joint Commissioning Committee (JCC – the Joint Committee) may and, where directed by the LHB Boards jointly, or the Welsh Ministers must, appoint joint sub-committees of the JCC either to undertake specific functions on the JCC’s behalf or to provide advice and assurance to others (whether directly to the JCC or on behalf of the JCC to each LHB Board and/or its other sub-committees).
-The JCC shall determine, for agreement by the LHBs, a joint sub-committee structure that meets its own advisory and assurance needs and in doing so the needs of the constituent LHBs.
+In accordance with NHS Wales Joint Commissioning Committee (“NWJCC”) Standing Order 5.5, the NWJCC Joint Committee (the “JC”) may and, where directed by the Local Health Boards (“LHB”) jointly, or the Welsh Ministers must, appoint joint sub-committees of the NWJCC either to undertake specific functions on the NWJCC’s behalf or to provide advice and assurance to others (whether directly to the NWJCC or on behalf of the NWJCC to each LHB Board and/or its other sub-committees).
+The NWJCC shall determine, for agreement by the LHBs, a joint sub-committee structure that meets its own advisory and assurance needs and in doing so the needs of the constituent LHBs.

-In accordance with Standing Orders (SOs) (and the JCC Scheme of Delegation), the Joint Committee shall nominate annually a sub- committee to be known as the Planning, Performance and Finance Sub-Committee.
-The detailed terms of reference and operating arrangements set by the Joint Committee in respect of this sub-committee are set out below.
+In accordance with Standing Orders (SOs) (and the NWJCC Scheme of Delegation), the JC shall nominate annually a sub- committee to be known as the Planning, Performance and Finance Sub-Committee.
+The detailed terms of reference and operating arrangements set by the JC in respect of this sub-committee are set out below.

 Purpose

-The purpose of the Planning, Performance and Finance Sub-Committee is to be assured that the Joint Committee is effectively managing the strategic planning, performance and financial duties outlined in the Joint Committees SOs and Standing Financial Instructions (SFIs) relating to planning, securing and commissioning the services delegated to the JCC.
+The purpose of the Planning, Performance and Finance Sub-Committee (“the Sub-Committee”) is to be assured that the JC is effectively managing the strategic planning, performance and financial duties outlined in the NWJCC’s SOs and Standing Financial Instructions (SFIs) relating to planning, securing and commissioning the services delegated to the NWJCC on behalf of LHBs in Wales.

-Figure 1 – JCC Sub Committee Structure
+Figure 1 – NWJCC Sub Committee Structure